Page Reviewed / Updated - May 2019

 My Choices Demonstration Project was an option available under CCP that allowed for self-direction of services.
 However, this program was terminated in July of 2016.

 It is important to note that persons with incomes and/or resources over these limits can still become eligible for Medicaid in Illinois.
-The Pay-in Spend-Down option works similarly to an insurance deductible.
+The medically needy “spend-down” option works similarly to an insurance deductible.
 It allows persons to spend their excessive income on their medical expenses, thereby qualifying after they have spent a specific amount.
 Illinois is an income cap state and does not allow Qualified Income Trusts (QITs), but does allow monthly excess income to be allocated to Pooled Income Trusts.
 Financial assets in excess of the limit can be converted into exempt assets.
 Both of these latter options are facilitated by the use of Medicaid planning professionals.
 For individuals that are near the financial limits, it is also recommended they consult with a Medicaid planning professional prior to application to ensure the best possibility of acceptance into Medicaid.
 Read about Medicaid Planning.

 Illinois offers several programs relevant to non-Medicaid eligible seniors that provide services, supports, or financial assistance for eldercare.
 Unfortunately, the state has also had to cancel support for some programs, which offered prescription medication assistance and tax relief.